smcpeak/factorio-enemy-detector/README.md

 Simply place it next to a radar (with no gap) and read the "E" signal.

+## State of work

+This seems to work properly in preliminary testing, but I haven't yet used it in a real game so I don't consider it "done".

 ## Balance

 In my opinion, base game radars should provide this information already,